2001 Women's European Amateur Boxing Championships

-The Inaugural Women's European Amateur Boxing Championships were held in Saint-Amand-les-Eaux, France from April 10 to 14, 2001.
+The Inaugural Women's European Amateur Boxing Championships was held in Saint-Amand-les-Eaux, France from April 10 to 14, 2001.
 This competition was organised by the European governing body for amateur boxing, EABA.
 78 fighters from 14 European countries competed in 11 weight classes.

-Russia dominated the competition, winning 6 gold medals; host country France were second in the medals table.
+Russia dominated the competition, winning 6 gold medals; the host country France were second in the medals table.